jfhbrook/node-ecstatic/README.md

 ### `opts.port`

-`opts.port` it the port you want ecstatic to listen to.
+`opts.port` is the port you want ecstatic to listen to.
+Defaults to 8000.

 ### `opts.baseDir`